 Ben Carpenter – Governor

-Kettering Health, Dayton, Ohio
+Kettering Health Network, Dayton, Ohio

 Ben Carpenter started his career 12 years ago at KION in Central California as a news producer for the evening news blocks.
 In 2008, Ben transitioned to Los Angeles where he founded ACF Productions, a nationally award winning and Emmy nominated production company, focusing on commercial production for hospitals and other businesses.
 His company produced commercials for Mercedes, Amazon, California Lotto, Softsoap, and Iams.
 In 2013, he moved to Dayton, OH where he currently works as the Visual Manager for Kettering Health Network overseeing all commercial, video, and photography production.
 Since joining the healthcare network, Ben continues to bring his experience and knowledge to produce national quality content.
 With an MBA from Ohio University, Ben partners with several non-profits each year to travel with and produce marketing, educational, and fundraising videos.
 He has traveled to Nigeria, India, Nepal, Malawi, Honduras, Kenya, and China.